Stake on Polkadot

 - Using the Staking Dashboard, connect your DOT wallet

-- Add a minimum of 1 DOT to your wallet if you want to join a nomination pool or 171.83 DOT to nominate directly
+- Add a minimum of 1 DOT (plus a small amount of DOT to account for transaction fee: ~0.01 DOT) to your wallet if you want to join a nomination pool or ~200 DOT (check the current minimum active bond on the Staking Dashboard) to nominate directly

-- Navigate to solo or nomination pool staking on the dashboard
+- Navigate to the Nominate or Pools page on the dashboard

 - If you’re nominating directly, create a controller account & select up to 16 validators